JSJitsu/hero-starter/README.md

 #### Can I commit changes to the test script?
 Absolutely!
 We only use your *hero.js* and *helpers.js* files for the live game, so feel free to do whatever you like with the rest of the files.

+## Game Rules

+### Win Conditions

+The game is decided in one of two ways:
+  1. A team eliminates all of the other team's heroes or...
+  2. After 1,250 turns, a team collects the most diamonds.

+### Turns

+These are the events that occur in one hero's turn, assuming the hero has some health left:

+1. We take the direction that your hero wants to go (ie - the direction that your `move` function returned) and ask if it is a valid coordinate.
+If it is, we move your hero to that tile.
+If not, your hero stays put.
+1. If the tile your hero wants to move to is...
+   - ... unoccupied, your hero moves on to that tile.
+   - ... a fallen hero, your hero will steal their soul.
+   - ... a diamond mine, then your hero will capture the diamond mine, but will not move on to that tile.
+Additionally, your hero will receive 20 damage because diamond mines are perilous.
+   - ... a health well, then your hero will receive 30 health, but will not move on to that tile.
+   - ... an enemy hero, then your hero will deal 10 damage to the enemy hero, but will not move to that tile.
+   - ... a friendly hero, then the friendly hero will receive 40 health, but your hero will not move on to that tile.
+1. If your hero is still alive after moving, then your hero deals 20 damage to any enemy hero on an adjacent tile.
+This is in addition to the specific damage done by moving directly into an enemy.
+1. After this, your hero's turn is over and we increment the game's turn and move on to the next hero.